toombs-caeman/treerat/README.md

+# TODO
+* Each parsing definition should explicitly mark the sections that are kept, with the default being none.
+While this worsens the syntax, it makes trimming the tree much easier
+* unfmt

 # treerat

 This is a language for rapidly prototyping domain specific languages (DSLs) hosted within a general purpose language (GPL).

-It works by exposing a self-modifying parser and interpreter that can call or define methods in the host language.
+It works by exposing a self-modifying parser and interpreter that can call or define methods in the host language while allowing total syntactic freedom.
+The heavy lifting of semantics can be handled by the host.

 The initial language is intentionally simple, only able to modify itself.